 In cooperation with Microsoft we organised, on April 26, 2021, a preliminary high level discussion on the rules for facial recognition and “remote biometric identification” (RBI) systems which appear in the draft Artificial Intelligence Regulation proposed by the European Commission on April 21.
-The Report of this workshop will be posted here soon, while highlights from this Report have just been published on the European Law Blog.
+The Report of this workshop is available here, while highlights from this Report have just been published on the European Law Blog.
 To accompany this Report and analysis, we are posting some useful materials here, specifically a pdf document which includes:

 1) A table that we have produced in order to enable an understanding of the facial recognition-related provisions of the draft AI Regulation “at a glance”; and